Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/overview/essay.md

 1. *What the Current Evidence Base Shows*
 2. *Brazil as the Empirical Center of SignWriting*
-3. *South Korea as a Current Institutional Proof Point*
+3. *South Korea as a Current Institutional Case Study*
 4. *Evidence Boundaries and Adoption Limits*

 For an evidence-first reader who wants the anchors before the synthesis:

 1. *Brazil as the Empirical Center of SignWriting*
-2. *South Korea as a Current Institutional Proof Point*
+2. *South Korea as a Current Institutional Case Study*
 3. *Evidence Boundaries and Adoption Limits*
 4. *What the Current Evidence Base Shows*